Steps To Obtain Your Social Security Disability Benefits

-Filing for and receiving Social Security Disability benefits or Supplemental Security Benefits (SSI) can be a lengthy and frustrating process.
+Filing for and receiving Social Security Disability benefits or Supplemental Security Income (SSI) benefits can be a lengthy and frustrating process.
 At Ronald E. Smith, P.C., we find it helpful to describe the different steps of the process to our clients so they feel more comfortable and have ample opportunity to ask questions.

 - Initial application: Individuals have the opportunity to submit a paper application or file an application online.
-Typically, an online application will get a quicker decision, but the process as a whole takes between three and five months.
+Typically, an online application will get a quicker decision, but the process as a whole takes between three to five months.

 - File for hearing: Individuals who have had their request for reconsideration denied can file for a hearing before an administrative law judge (ALJ).
 Unfortunately, it takes approximately one year for a hearing to be scheduled.
 At the hearing, we can present the ALJ with medical records and oral testimony.

 Generally, an attorney is most useful after your initial application has been denied.
 If you have filed for benefits and reconsideration on your own and have been denied, it is wise to schedule a consultation with an experienced Virginia attorney.
 We can examine your paperwork and provide advice regarding your best course of action and what can be done to strengthen your case.

 We Are Here To Help — Contact Us Today

 Our SSDI lawyers work on a contingency fee basis.
 If we do not recover your benefits, you do not pay any fees.